Minneapolis mom marks her birthday arranging funeral for son shot to death

 A Minneapolis mother grieving the shooting of her 19-year-old son said she spent her birthday arranging his funeral.

-Wanya Corey was wounded by gunfire shortly before 3 p.m.
+Wanya Corey was shot and killed shortly before 3 p.m.
 Sunday near N. Plymouth and Logan avenues, a couple blocks from the Fourth Precinct police headquarters, according to a statement from his mother on a GoFundMe fundraising webpage.

 Police have announced no arrests in this homicide, which is one of 68 in the city so far this year.